Design Your Universe

-Design Your Universe is the fourth full-length studio album by Dutch symphonic metal band Epica, released on 16 October 2009.
+Design Your Universe is the fourth studio album by Dutch symphonic metal band Epica, released on 16 October 2009.
 It was the first album to feature officially new band members Isaac Delahaye on guitar and Ariën van Weesenbeek on drums.

 A Gold Edition re-release of the album was released on 4 October 2019.

 Overview

 Pre-release and production

 The band entered Gate Studio in Wolfsburg, Germany on 2 March 2009 to start recording the album with usual collaborators Sascha Paeth, Amanda Somerville and Michael 'Miro' Rodenberg.

 The band's previous album, The Divine Conspiracy, was dealing with the idea that God created many religions and that it was to man to understand that they are all the same, and this album will be dealing with the power of thoughts and imaginations, as Mark Jansen stated:

-Three songs of this album continue the A New Age Dawns saga, which started on the album Consign to Oblivion of 2005.
+Three songs of this album continue the A New Age Dawns saga, which started on the album Consign to Oblivion of 2005, and would later be continued in Aspiral from 2025.
+The sixth track on the album, and the fifth part of the saga, started the Kingdom of Heaven series, with parts two and three featuring on The Quantum Enigma and Omega respectively.

 Sonata Arctica frontman Tony Kakko announced in an interview with La Grosse Radio.com that he would duet with Simone Simons on the album.
 His vocals for the song "White Waters" were recorded in Finland and later mixed with the other sound tracks.

 The song "Resign to Surrender" was published on the MySpace website of the record label Nuclear Blast on 23 September 2009. and the video for "Unleashed" premiered on the band's MySpace site on 25 September 2009.

 The bonus track "Incentive" is one of the very few Epica songs to not feature Simone Simons in any capacity.